VisionLaw: Inferring Interpretable Intrinsic Dynamics from Visual Observations via Bilevel Optimization: Experiments

 \subsubsection{Implementation Details}

-Given a series of multi-view videos of a scene, we first perform 3D reconstruction using the multi-view images from the initial time step.
-To infer intrinsic dynamics from visual observations, we utilize only single-view videos as ground-truth observations across all datasets.
+Given multi-view videos of a scene, we follow NeuMA~\cite{NeuMA} to perform 3D reconstruction and Particle-GS binding using multi-view images from the initial time step.
+We use only single-view videos as ground-truth observations to infer intrinsic dynamics across all experiments.
+For all scenarios, the initial constitutive individual is only defined as a purely elastic model that combines linear isotropic elasticity with identity plasticity.
 For the upper-level evolution, we employ \texttt{GPT-4.1-mini} to generate constitutive hypotheses.
-Details of the prompt design are provided in the appendix.
-For all scenarios, the initial constitutive individual is only defined as a purely elastic model that combines fixed corotated elasticity with identity plasticity.
-For lower-level optimization, we conduct MPM simulations under standard gravitational acceleration ($9.8 m/s^2$) within a unit cube domain $[0,1]^3$.
-We employ the Adam optimizer with a learning rate of $1 \times 10^{-3}$ to tune the material parameters in the constitutive law.
+Details of the prompt design are provided in Appendix~\ref{appendix: prompt design details}.
+The decoupled evolution strategy is executed through four iterations of alternating optimization, followed by three iterations of joint optimization.
+For lower-level optimization, we conduct MPM simulation~\cite{Physgaussian} under gravitational acceleration ($9.8 m/s^2$).
+We employ the Adam optimizer with a learning rate of $1 \times 10^{-3}$ to tune the material parameters.
 For each scene, we perform five independent runs using different random seeds.
-All experiments are conducted on an NVIDIA A40 (48GB) GPU.
-For more detailed information on the experimental settings, please refer to the appendix.
+All experiments are conducted on an NVIDIA A40 (48 GB) GPU.
+Detailed experimental settings are provided in Appendix~\ref{appendix: implementation details}.